Knightflare15/Tetris/MASTER_README.md

 - inputs are queued and processed in order;
 - gravity occurs on predictable tick intervals;
 - simulation order stays deterministic.

+What to understand:

+- A fixed timestep simplifies reasoning because the game advances in predictable increments.
+- Inputs are resolved against a timeline, not arbitrary render timing.
+- This is one reason the engine is easier to test and explain than frame-driven ad hoc logic.

 Why it matters: